m-albert/MVRegFus/README.md

 ### create a new conda environment and type:

-conda install ipython h5py numpy scipy scikit-image scikit-learn pandas dask distributed bokeh pip install SimpleITK redis redis_lock dipy bcolz
+conda install ipython h5py numpy scipy scikit-learn pandas dask distributed bokeh pip install SimpleITK redis redis_lock dipy scikit-image bcolz

+an addition might be needed:
+pip install --upgrade scikit-image

 ### download elastix binaries and place them in the same folder as z1regfus (this one)